adriangalilea/adriangalilea.com/src/content/blog/e-id-ninja-detour.md

 I tried all the encoding methods ChatGPT and I could think of, **base64-URL** produced the shortest URL-safe output.
 ## Compression
 Brotli stood out as the most performant.
+While I was at it I realised I could use wasm brotli to do all this without having to do the compression on the server, so I did.
 ## Serializing the data into a standarised array format
 At first I was storing the whole dictionary like:
 `{'version':'1','name':'Adrian Galilea'...}`